Heliks/tiles/packages/tmx/readme.md

 Positions in Tiled are based on different anchor positions depending on the object type.
-For example object layer objects have their anchor on the bottom-center while tiles are top-left.
+For example object layer objects have their anchor on the bottom-left while tiles are top-left.
+This will be normalized to the
+following:

+- Tiles and shapes have their anchor in their middle, which means that a `16x16` tile on grid position `0/0` will have a position of `x: 8` and `y: 8`.
+- Objects: Bottom-Center

 To circumvent this all position values will be normalized and anchored to the objects *center* instead, which means that a `16x16` tile on grid position `0/0` will have a position of `x: 8` and `y: 8`.